 These were the clans of the Levites within their ancestral houses:

 21To Gershon belonged the clan of the Libnites and the clan of the Shimeites; those were the clans of the Gershonites.
 22The recorded entries of all their males from the age of one month up, as recorded, came to 7,500.
 23The clans of the Gershonites were to camp behind the Tabernacle, to the west.
 24The chieftain of the ancestral house of the Gershonites was Eliasaph son of Lael.
-25The duties of the Gershonites in the Tent of Meeting comprised: the Tabernacle,b the tent, its covering, and the screen for the entrance of the Tent of Meeting; 26the hangings of the enclosure, the screen for the entrance of the enclosure which surrounds the Tabernacle, the cords thereof, and the altar—all the service connected with these.
+25The duties of the Gershonites in the Tent of Meeting comprised: the tabernacle,b the tent, its covering, and the screen for the entrance of the Tent of Meeting; 26the hangings of the enclosure, the screen for the entrance of the enclosure which surrounds the Tabernacle, the cords thereof, and the altar—all the service connected with these.

 27To Kohath belonged the clan of the Amramites, the clan of the Izharites, the clan of the Hebronites, and the clan of the Uzzielites; those were the clans of the Kohathites.
 28All the listed males from the age of one month up came to 8,600, attending to the duties of the sanctuary.
 29The clans of the Kohathites were to camp along the south side of the Tabernacle.
 30The chieftain of the ancestral house of the Kohathite clans was Elizaphan son of Uzziel.
 31Their duties comprised: the ark, the table, the lampstand, the altars, and the sacred utensils that were used with them, and the screenc—all the service connected with these.
 32The head chieftain of the Levites was Eleazar son of Aaron the priest, in charge of those attending to the duties of the sanctuary.